Post 16 further education transport policy statement

 Southend has a number of bus companies operating services across the area.
 Details of which companies cover which areas and how to plan your route can be found online.
 These companies may offer concessionary fares for students.
 You should contact the company directly for details of these.

-An Octopus card that is valid on the majority of buses in the Southend/Rochford/Castle Point areas can be purchased from the Travel Centre in Southend.
-These are available as weekly, monthly or annual tickets.
-The current cost of an annual Octopus ticket is £610 per year, but this can vary and is set by the bus companies that accept the ticket.
+If you need to use more than one bus company to make your journey, an Octopus card that is valid on the majority of buses in the Southend/Rochford/Castle Point areas can be purchased from the Travel Centre in Southend or from individual bus companies.
+These are available as daily, weekly or monthly tickets.
+The bus companies set the prices for these tickets.
 Each bus operator provides tickets that cover travel just on their buses at a cheaper cost.
 You should check which company operates the routes that suit you best.

 Southend has nine railway stations across the town.
 Some schools and colleges arrange deals with the train companies for their students.
 Details of these are available at Greater Anglia and C2C websites.

-Cycling is a healthy way to travel, and there is a network of cycle paths across Southend, details of which can be found on the Cycle Southend website.
+Cycling is a healthy way to travel, and there is a network of cycle paths across Southend, details of which can be found on the Forward Motion website.

 5. Schools and Colleges